-Koi fish (pronounced coy fish) are a common symbol in both Chinese culture and feng shui, depicted on artwork, clothing, tattoos, and even with live fish used in landscape design.
-By knowing koi's long history, you can more easily understand why people revere this beautiful fish so deeply.
+Koi fish symbolism (pronounced coy fish) is common in both Chinese culture and feng shui, depicted on artwork, clothing, tattoos, and even with live fish used in landscape design.
+By knowing the koi meaning and long history, you can more easily understand why people revere this beautiful fish so deeply.

 Many of the attributes of the koi symbolize several lessons and even trials individuals often encounter in life.
 The koi fish has a powerful and energetic life force, demonstrated by its ability to swim against currents and even travel upstream.
 Some of the characteristics associated with the koi include: